Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Kleene Algebra

 Opposition is an important duality of Kleene algebras: swapping the order of multiplication in any Kleene algebra yields another one.
 The class of Kleene algebras is therefore closed under opposition.

 Kleene algebras were conceived as algebras of regular expressions.
-Yet we interpret their elements as programs.
+But here we interpret their elements as programs.
 Addition models their nondeterministic choice, multiplication their sequential composition and the Kleene star their unbounded finite iteration.
 The element $0$ models abort; $1$ models the ineffective program.
+Two programs are deemed equal if they lead from the same inputs to the same outputs.
 These intuitions are grounded in concrete program semantics.

 With the relational composition of $R\subseteq X\times Y$ and $S\subseteq Y\times Z$ defined as $(R;S)\, x \,z$ if $R\, x\, y$ and $S\, y\, z$ for some $y\in Y$, with $\Id_X\, x\, y$ if $x=y$, and the reflexive-transitive closure of $R\subseteq X\times X$ defined as $R^\ast=\bigcup_{i\in\mathbb{N}} R^i$, where $R^0=\Id_X$ and $R^{i+1}=R;R^i$, where we write $R\, x\, y$ instead of $(x,y)\in R$, the following holds.